Hearing Aids have features to suit everyone

 The technology available in hearing aids varies, but can include:

-- Automatic adaptive directional microphones that adapt their focus to provide the clearest speech possible.
+Automatic adaptive directional microphones that adapt their focus to provide the clearest speech possible.
 This is now even possible in a tiny in the canal hearing aid, the Signia Nx

 Binaural processing where the hearing aids in each ear communicate wirelessly to adjust volume or program.
-In some hearing aids, such as the Siemens Binax, the wireless communication between ears is used to improve the directionality of the hearing aids, resulting in clearer speech understanding in noise.
-The Siemens Binax hearing aids are the only hearing aids that have been found to provide better speech in noise understanding than achieved by a normal hearer.
+In some hearing aids, such as the Signia Nx or Phonak Audeo, the wireless communication between ears is used to improve the directionality of the hearing aids, resulting in clearer speech understanding in noise.
+The narrow directionality feature of Signia hearing aids has been found to provide better speech in noise understanding than achieved by a normal hearer.